sf-wdi-24/modules/week-10-angular/day-03/drill/readme.md

 ## Read from a File

-Reading a file in Ruby uses the `File.open` method and takes a second argument of "w".
+Reading a file in Ruby uses the `File.open` method and takes a second argument of "r".
 This allows you to open the file and be able to access it for reading.
 From there you can use a variety of methods.
 Here are two examples of how you can read files:

 ```rb
 file = File.open("sample.txt", "r")